minjong-ha/cardbox/README.md

 Each cards has its name, tag, day and etc.
 One of the interesting parts of card is it automatically resize the texts depending on its size.
 Less the texts are, clearer the character is.
-Moreover, Manusecret does not support modifying the contents.
+Moreover, Cardbox does not support modifying the contents.
 It only supports append feature.

 ### 4. Sorting

-Manusecret supports powerful sorting functions.
+Cardbox supports powerful sorting functions.
   > * Users can sort the cards depending on its title.
   > * Users can extract the cards containing specific keyword__s__.